Urban Alert

 User Testing

 In parallel, twelve participants completed core tasks using a think-aloud approach.
-Most users found the prototype easy to learn and navigate, but task flow slowed when labels were unclear or navigation elements were hard to distinguish.
-Tabs such as “My Reports” and “View All” were frequently confused, and users wanted clearer context, including dates on reports and small hints to explain actions.
+Most users found the prototype easy to learn, but task flow slowed when labels were unclear or navigation elements were hard to distinguish.
+Tabs such as “My Reports” and “View All” were frequently confused, and users wanted clearer context, including dates on reports and small cues to explain actions.

 In parallel, twelve participants completed core tasks using a think-aloud approach.
-Most users found the prototype easy to learn and navigate, but task flow slowed when labels were unclear or navigation elements were hard to distinguish.
-Tabs such as “My Reports” and “View All” were frequently confused, and users wanted clearer context, including dates on reports and small hints to explain actions.
+Most users found the prototype easy to learn, but task flow slowed when labels were unclear or navigation elements were hard to distinguish.
+Tabs such as “My Reports” and “View All” were frequently confused, and users wanted clearer context, including dates on reports and small cues to explain actions.

 Easy to learn